Ghrelin: Function and mechanism of action

 Ghrelin has been linked to inducing appetite and feeding behaviors.
 Circulating ghrelin levels are the highest right before a meal and the lowest right after.
 Injections of ghrelin in both humans and rats have been shown to increase food intake in a dose-dependent manner.
 So the more ghrelin that is injected the more food that is consumed.
 However, ghrelin does not increase meal size, only meal number.
 Ghrelin injections also increase an animal's motivation to seek out food, behaviors including increased sniffing, foraging for food, and hoarding food.
 Body weight is regulated through energy balance, the amount of energy taken in versus the amount of energy expended over an extended period of time.
 Studies have shown that ghrelin levels are positively correlated with weight.
 This data suggests that ghrelin functions as an adiposity signal, a messenger between the body's energy stores and the brain.

+Ghrelin is not produced by some groups of animals.
+Among reptiles, snakes, chameleons and toadhead agamas have either lost the genes to produce ghrelin or the gene has become so mutated that it can no longer give rise to the protein hormone.
+A second gene, for MBOAT4 involved in ghrelin signalling is also absent.
+These animals can go for long periods without eating and commonly have their meals spaced weeks, months or even years apart.
+It appears that this gene loss has happened several times independently in evolutionary separated groups of animals.
+Lack of ghrelin and MBOAT4 may be relevant to the way that these reptiles can live at a low energy demand for months or years.
+Their fat stores are used at a low level.
+The presence of many mutations in genes for aspects of mitochondrial function in these animals may also be involved in their reduced energy demand.

 Blood levels

 Blood levels are in the pmol/L or fmol/mL range.
 Both active and total ghrelin can be measured.
 Circulating ghrelin concentrations rise before eating and fall afterward, more strongly in response to protein and carbohydrate than to lipids.
 The plasma ghrelin-like immunoreactivity concentration measured with a particular radioimmunoassay in a typical human is 166.0 + 10.1 fmol/mL.
 Serum ghrelin concentrations tend to increase in age and vary throughout the day, with values peaking while one is asleep.